Atsutakemura/SimpleWars/README.md

 ## Idea

-The game is supposed to encourage RTS-games in BabylonJS and therefore it can be used as a basic template.
+The game is supposed to encourage RTS-games developments in BabylonJS and therefore it can be used as a basic template.

 Also the project is open for community advices and contributions!